Triumph Italia: History

-Faced with ensuing financial and labor problems, Standard-Triumph was taken over by Leyland Motors in 1961.
-The new management did not follow through with the verbal contract that Ruffino had made with Triumph.
-Perhaps fearing increased competition, Triumph concentrated their efforts on the new TR4 to be released in 1962.
-The TR4, also designed by Michelotti, clearly borrowed many elements from the Italia: the distinctive bonnet bulge, kick-up door with wind-up windows, and roomier modern body design.
+Facing ongoing financial and labor problems, Standard-Triumph was taken over by Leyland Motors in 1961.
+Perhaps fearing increased competition, the new management did not honour the verbal contract that Ruffino had made with Triumph, and instead concentrated their efforts on the new TR4.
+Also a Michelotti design, it clearly borrowed elements from the Italia, including the distinctive bonnet bulge, kick-up door with wind-up windows, and roomier, more modern body design.
+The TR4 was released in 1962.

-With Triumph's decision not to distribute the Italia, Ruffino S.p.A. re-badged the car as the Italia 2000 and continued production.
-Over a three-year production period (mid-1959 to mid-1962) Vignale produced approximately 330 cars.
+When Triumph decided not to distribute the Italia, Ruffino S.p.A. re-badged the car as the Italia 2000 and continued production.
+Over a three-year production period (mid-1959 to mid-1962) Vignale produced 330 cars — 2 prototypes and 328 numbered production cars.
 Six cars were produced in right-hand drive.
 The first show car, Italia #1, was converted to right-hand drive after being sold by Standard-Triumph.
 After a six-month halt in production, the last run of 29 cars was based on the TR3B chassis.
-These all used the TSF chassis specification and, as such, retained the 1991cc engine and non-synchro first gear transmission of the TR3.
+These all used the TSF chassis specification and so retained the 1991 cc engine and non-synchro first gear transmission of the TR3.

-The first brochure from Ruffino listed these options: adjustable steering, overdrive (this was indicated by an extra "O" at the end of the chassis number), leather interior (rare), white wall tires, Dunlop High Speed tires (early cars were supplied with Michelin radials as standard), Competition Rear Shocks, Competition Front Springs, Aluminum Sump and Radio.
+The first brochure from Ruffino listed these options: adjustable steering, overdrive (this was indicated by an extra "O" at the end of the chassis number), leather interior (rare), white wall tires, Dunlop High Speed tires (early cars were supplied with Michelin radials as standard), Competition Rear Shocks, Competition Front Springs, Aluminum Sump, and Radio.
 Later brochures show fewer option choices: overdrive, steel disc wheels, leather interior, white wall tires and adjustable steering.
 Period photos show Borrani wire wheels only on the second prototype along with a Nardi wood steering wheel.
-A few cars have had a Nardi wheel which may have been installed from new.
+A few cars had a Nardi wheel which may have been installed from new.

 Italia sales in America were handled by Stutz Plaisted Imports (Salem, Massachusetts).
 Even though production came to a close in 1962, the last 29 cars sat in Italy until 1964.
-When Ruffino relinquished his Standard-Triumph distributorship, Triumph shipped these last cars to the U.S. Some were used at S-T's office in New York, and others were sold through various dealers, the last few being sold in 1965.
-Slow sales can be attributed to the expensive $5,000 price tag ($1,000 premium over the TR3).
+When Ruffino relinquished his Standard-Triumph distributorship, Triumph shipped these last cars to the U.S. Some were used at Standard-Triumph's office in New York, and others were sold through various dealers, the last few being sold in 1965.
+Slow sales can be attributed to the expensive $5,000 price tag (a $1,000 premium over the TR3).
 Body parts were not stocked outside Italy and buyers were required to sign a release form of acknowledgment.
 Starting in late 1961, cars were also distributed by Inter National Motors of Los Angeles with a considerably lower $3995 price tag.